conan-io/docs/security/sboms.rst

 Conan allows you to generate SBOMs natively by using a resolved dependency graph.
 This way, you can create the SBOM for your program at the same time you build it.

-For now, **this feature is in an experimental state, which means that the interface, functionality or generated files may change in the future**.
-Additionally, it currently only supports CycloneDX version 1.4 and 1.6.
+This feature only supports CycloneDX version 1.4 and 1.6.
 If you need a different standard, another version, or if you encounter any potential improvements, please feel free to open an issue on our `GitHub <https://github.com/conan-io/conan/issues>`_ .
 We would be delighted to hear your feedback!